Spafic/ASU_RTOS_Tasks/Lab08_Mutex_in_FreeRTOS/Task2/priority_inheritance_demo.md

 High Priority Task: Released Mutex2
 ```

-> **Note about Corrupted Output**
+> [!NOTE]
-> You may see corrupted lines like `Low Priority High PrioriTask: Releasty Task: Aced Mutex2`.
+> You may see corrupted lines like Low Priority High PrioriTask: Releasty Task: Aced Mutex2.
 This is normal and happens when both tasks attempt to write to UART simultaneously.
 The actual task execution is still correct - it's just the debug output that gets mixed up.
 This is a common issue in multitasking systems when the UART driver isn't protected by a mutex.

 ### Visual Indicators